zoidz123/zoidz123.github.io/docs/monitoring-auction-events.md

 # Monitoring Auctions

-DFlow Protocol emits events to mark important time periods in the auction process.
+DFlow Protocol will emit events to mark important time periods in the auction process.

 _(This section will be updated.)_